 Once upon a time, the facets of life we now see as world systems began as seeds of possibility.
 Money and commodities existed for thousands of years yet only generalized to conquer the whole world within only the last few hundred years.
 Likewise, it is similar for States.
 Indeed, even for States, there are still places within the world where State power has not yet cohered or territorialized completely.
-Some of these are indeed in the anarchy of the peripheries, but even in the urban heart of States, State power is not totalizing and there are refugia.1 Within these refugia are seeds of possibility for another world.
+Some of these are indeed in the anarchy of the peripheries, but even in the urban heart of States, State power is not totalizing and there are refugia.
+Within these refugia are seeds of possibility for another world.

 After all, anarchists have historically not made use of the anarchy of the peripheries.
 Rather, anarchists more often nurture seeds of possibility in place.
-In the revolutions in Ukraine, Spain, Germany, Russia, in the anarchist armed struggle in Uruguay, the insurrectionary attacks in the contemporary Mediterranean, and as part of the united front in Rojava, anarchists have not taken advantage of the anarchy of the peripheries.2 There are many reasons as to why this is so, but it will suffice for our Why anarchists are not found in the anarchic peripheries is likely because anarchist armed struggle is largely urban in character under nonrevolutionary conditions or widespread across vast distances in conditions of revolution and civil war.
+In the revolutions in Ukraine, Spain, Germany, Russia, in the anarchist armed struggle in Uruguay, the insurrectionary attacks in the contemporary Mediterranean, and as part of the united front in Rojava, anarchists have not taken advantage of the anarchy of the peripheries.2 There are many reasons as to why this surrection, while the PKK only adopted libertarian elements after Abdullah Öcalan's own libertarian turn.

+Why anarchists are not found in the anarchic peripheries is likely because anarchist armed struggle is largely urban in character under non-revolutionary conditions or widespread across vast distances in conditions of revolution and civil war.
 Marxist guerrillas move to peripheries in order to build Statist projects that prefigure a future socialist State.
 The anarchy of the periphery allows them to build proto-States and shadow governments.
 The State is, as Gustav Landauer reminds us, a social relationship, a way of relating to one another that can only be smashed through enacting different social relations.3 These Marxists bring the State with them and build new ones in the anarchic peripheries, while anarchists are not wont to do the same.